Anthony-Calderaro/calderarrow/posts/fintech.md

 ---
-title: '3 Years To FinTech'
+title: "Three Years to FinTech"
-date: 202102
+date: 202103
-categories: ['life', 'money']
+categories: ["life", "fintech", "decision-making"]
 wordCount: 3000
-wip: true
+wip: false
 ---

-### 3 years to FinTech
+## Three Years to FinTech

 February 2021

-After college, I started working in public accounting which was a phenomenal job for a [number of reasons](link).
+After college, I started working in public accounting which was a [phenomenal job]().
 After a few years, patterns began to emerge when performing similar tasks across different clients, and I believed I could automate some of them.
 At the time, the scope of work I believed could be automated was small enough that I could do myself, so I set out to learn enough programming to make me more efficient.

 The tasks I believed could be automated were objective, procedural, and straightforward – boring stuff.
-Naturally, I started learning Python with the aptly named [_Automate the Boring Stuff with Python_ https://automatetheboringstuff.com/](link).
+Naturally, I started learning Python with the aptly named [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/).
 I was particularly optimistic because they had several chapters which were directly related to my boring tasks – web scraping (chapter 12), spreadsheets (chapter 13), PDF documents (15), and email (18).
 Public accounting provides a great amount of autonomy and freedom – oftentimes our contracts would be fixed cost, so if we finished all the work allotted to us, we could spend the time getting ahead on other work or do trainings.
 At the time, I was involved in both the audit and tax teams, so when the tax busy season ended I rotated into the audit busy season, and I wasn’t able to dive into the book for months after I initially found it.

 In 2017 I got the opporunity to subcontract on a federal audit with another firm whose office was across the street from us – KPMG.
 The large auditors were required to bring on a certain number of local accountants, and our firm had partnered with them for over a decade to send a few of our auditors over to help with the year-end audits of whatever federal clients they had.
 I was able to join the federal audit of the Department of Commerce and Patent and Trademark Office.
 The year end schedule was particularly grueling, and our contract explicitly allocated a certain number of butts-in-seats each week.
 For me, it was about 65 hours, Monday through Saturday (which is quite cushy compared to other finance jobs).
 Perks of federal clients, I suppose.